carefree0910/carefree-drawboard-doc/docs/plugins/IPluginGroup.md

 ## Define Plugin Group

 Since everything in `carefree-drawboard` 🎨 is a plugin, `IPluginGroup` itself is also a plugin.
-And it is even easier to define a `IPluginGroup` because it does not contain any **Logics**, and we only need to specify the **Styles**.
+And it is even easier to define an `IPluginGroup` because it does not contain any **Logics**, and we only need to specify the **Styles**.
 So putting plugins inside a group is pretty straightforward - just specify the corresponding **Styles** and it will be all set.

 ```python title="tests/test_plugin_group.py"
 class PluginGroup(IPluginGroup):